hirotaka-i/gp2_longGWAS_test/README.md

 If you need to degub the pipeline, you can fork the repository and modify the code on your local environment.
 Then run it instead of `Michael-ta/longitudinal-GWAS-pipeline`.
 The example is shown below.
 ```
 # fork https://github.com/michael-ta/longitudinal-GWAS-pipeline.git on GitHub
-# clone the forked repository somewhere outside of the test_longGWAS folder
+# clone the forked repository somewhere outside of the gp2_longGWAS_test folder
 # git clone YOUR_FORKED_REPOSITORY
 # cd YOUR_FORKED_REPOSITORY
 # git remote add upstream https://github.com/michael-ta/longitudinal-GWAS-pipeline.git